The Dr. Laylan Agroproject was established in 2023.

 Chiman Khalil Ibrahim holds a Bachelor’s degree in Forestry from the College of Agricultural Engineering Sciences, University of Duhok.
 She is skilled in plant tissue culture techniques and has a strong background in environmental studies, with comprehensive knowledge gained through both academic training and practical experience.

 During her studies, Chiman developed expertise in forest ecology, silviculture, nursery management, afforestation, agroforestry, forest management, and forest economics.
-Her passion for environmental sustainability and scientific agriculture aligns with AEAO’s mission to promote climate-smart practices and preserve natural resources.
+Her passion for environmental sustainability and scientific agriculture aligns with Dr. Laylan Agroproject’s mission to promote climate-smart practices and preserve natural resources.

 In her role as Executive Assistant to the Founder, Chiman supports project coordination, training programs, and laboratory operations, ensuring that the organization’s initiatives run smoothly and effectively.
 She brings dedication, technical expertise, and an eye for detail to every aspect of her work.